Bilkouristas/DevSecOps-toolcha1n/README.md

 2. ### Active Scan

-**Description**: The ZAP full scan action runs the ZAP spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan before reporting the results.
+**Description**: The ZAP full scan action runs the ZAP spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan, before reporting the results.
 The alerts will be maintained as a GitHub issue in the corresponding repository.

 _WARNING_ this action will perform attacks on the target website.
 You should only scan targets that you have permission to test.
 You should also check with your hosting company and any other services such as CDNs that may be affected before running this action.